Meghana-N-03/PronounceRight/README.md

 2. **Real-Time Feedback**
-   feedback when the word is pronounced right
+  * feedback when the word is pronounced right (Visual output)
    ![image](https://github.com/user-attachments/assets/07a8440a-8a61-434f-94b3-ab13a02daa76)

    feedback when the word is mispronounced